 Tibetan Lotus: A Guide to Its Profound Symbolism and Spiritual Path

-Tibetan Lotus Symbolism: Unveiling Core Meanings
+Tibetan Lotus Symbolism: Core Meanings

-Rising Unstained: Metaphor of Purity and Awakening
+Rising Unstained: Purity Amidst Defilement

 The jewel (Mani) represents both wisdom (bodhicitta) and boundless compassion.
 The lotus (Padme) symbolizes purity and the very path to enlightenment.

-Cycle of Existence: Path to Nirvana and Liberation
+Cycle of Existence: Path to Nirvana

 Integrated Practice: Lotus in Sadhana and Art